ElektraInitiative/libelektra/doc/BUILDSERVER.md

 expected in Docker images.
 `useradd -u 47110 jenkins`
-Additionally a public key authentication should be set up so the jenkins master can establish an ssh connection with the node.
+Additionally a public key authentication should be set up so the jenkins master can establish a ssh connection with the node.
 If the node should be able to interact with Docker the jenkins user should be added to the `docker` group.